rhagelstrom/Exhausted/README.md

   * Verbose exhaustion text to further support MNM Character Sheet Effects Display.
  * **Add Exhaustion if heal from 0 HP** House Rules (GM)
     * Default: off
-    * Add a level of exhaustion to an actor that heals from zero hit points
+    * Add specified levels of exhaustion to an actor that heals from zero hit points